 Source: Google Play Store

-Not all search queries for apps take place directly in Google Play – some people simply turn to Google Search (with 63% of all US searches done on mobile devices in 2019).
+Not all search queries for apps take place directly in Google Play – some people simply turn to Google Web Search results (with 70.38% of all searches done on mobile devices in 2020).

 Source: Google Search Results